 There’s a lot to like about the PetFusion Ambush Interactive Electronic cat toy, but it also has enough flaws to hold it back.
 Some of the features are even flaws, such as the auto-shutoff.
 It turns off after 8 minutes to preserve the batteries, but then you have to turn it back on for your cat to play with!
 It’s also a lot noisier than most cat toys, even of the interactive sort.
 Plus, you’re going to pay more for this toy than most alternatives.

 Still, for the 8 minutes it runs, this toy is a real hit.
 It’s got colorful feathers that pop out a hole at random, and there are six such holes around the circumference of the device.
 Colorful LEDs are also used to stimulate your cat’s attention.
 In case your cat manages to destroy the feather, there’s even a replacement included.
 You can choose between two speeds of play, making this toy a great fit for almost all cats.
+All in all, making this a great interactive cat toy.

 6. Cat Amazing Interactive Treat Maze & Puzzle Cat Toy